 strategies and tools for taking medication

-If you have difficulties with taking your medication the following strategies and tools might help you.
+If you have difficulties with taking your medication the following strategies and tools might be helpful.

 once a day – take the forgotten dose as soon as you remember it; or